Stackclash/5e-vault/5. Mechanics/Items/Inertia Piston Hhhviii.md

 This item may be attached to any melee bludgeoning weapon.
 Attaching or removing this item from a weapon takes 10 minutes to complete.
 A weapon can only have one attachment at a time.

-If you score a critical hit with a weapon that has this item attached against a creature that is size Large or smaller, you may choose to also knock them prone or move them up to 5 feet away from you.
+If you score a critical hit with a weapon that has this item attached against a creature that is size Large or smaller, you may choose to also knock them [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]] or move them up to 5 feet away from you.

 *Source: Hamund's Harvesting Handbook: Volume III p.
 91*